 Member investment program - The Cooperative offers all Members the ability to invest funds with the Cooperative on a short-term basis for periods of up to nine months.
-The Cooperative had recorded liabilities for notes of \$11,463,814 and \$10,000,000 at December 31, 2023 and 2022, respectively.
-The interest rate on these notes averaged 5.298% and 1.519% in 2023 and 2022, respectively.
-Interest expense on these notes was approximately \$97,000 and \$218,000 for the years ended December 31, 2023 and 2022, respectively.
+The Cooperative had recorded liabilities for notes of \$11,926,694 and \$11,463,814 at December 31, 2024 and 2023, respectively.
+The interest rate on these notes averaged 4.345% and 5.298% in 2024 and 2023, respectively.
+Interest expense on these notes was approximately \$185,000 and \$97,000 for the years ended December 31, 2024 and 2023, respectively.

 Prepaid billing program - The Cooperative also offers a program for all Members whereby the Members may make interest-bearing prepayments of their monthly power and transmission billings.
 The prepayment and accrued interest are applied to the Members' power and transmission billings on the date such billings become due.
-The Cooperative recorded no liabilities for prepayments at December 31, 2023 and 2022.
+The Cooperative recorded no liabilities for prepayments at December 31, 2024 and 2023.

-Southwest Public Power Agency - The Cooperative entered into an Energy Management Services Agreement (Agreement) with Southwest Public Power Agency (SPPA), a Class D member of AEPCO, on March 31, 2015, to provide accounting, reporting, scheduling, selling, purchasing, and gas hedging services with respect to the energy available to SPPA under the Agreement.
+Southwest Public Power Agency - The Cooperative entered into an Amended and Restated Energy Management Services Agreement (Agreement) with Southwest Public Power Agency (SPPA) on February 13, 2024, to provide accounting, reporting, scheduling, selling, purchasing, and gas hedging services with respect to the energy available to SPPA under the Agreement.
 To enable AEPCO to provide credit services necessary to this Agreement, SPPA has provided a deposit to AEPCO in the amount of \$1,000,000, which AEPCO has placed and will maintain in an interest bearing account separate from other sources.
 SPPA is entitled to all interest that accumulates in the deposit account.
-The balance in the deposit account was \$1,143,390 and \$1,087,383 for the years ended December 31, 2023 and 2022, respectively.
+The balance in the deposit account was \$1,202,317 and \$1,143,390 for the years ended December 31, 2024 and 2023, respectively.
+SPPA has been a Class D member of AEPCO since January 2015 and in January 2024, SPPA transitioned to a Class B member.

-Metropolitan Water District of Southern California - The Cooperative entered into a Scheduling and Trading Services Agreement (Agreement) with the Metropolitan Water District of Southern California (MWD), a class D member of AEPCO, on August 28, 2017, to provide accounting, reporting, scheduling, selling, and purchasing services as defined in the agreement through December 31, 2035, unless terminated under provisions within the agreement.
+Metropolitan Water District of Southern California - The Cooperative entered into a Scheduling and Trading Services Agreement (Agreement) with the Metropolitan Water District of Southern California (MWD), a class D member of AEPCO, on August 28, 2017, to provide accounting, reporting, scheduling, selling, and purchasing services as defined in the Agreement through December 31, 2035, unless terminated under provisions within the Agreement.
 To enable AEPCO to provide credit services necessary to this Agreement, MWD has provided a deposit to AEPCO in the amount of \$1,000,000, which AEPCO has placed and will maintain in an interest bearing account separate from other sources.
 MWD is entitled to all interest that accumulates in the deposit account.
-The balance in the deposit account was \$24,767,129 and \$12,486,297 for the years ended December 31, 2023 and 2022, respectively.
+The balance in the deposit account was \$1,051,787 and \$1,050,421 for the years ended December 31, 2024 and 2023, respectively.